NucleusPowered/site-v1/docs/developers/api/messagetokens.md

 ## Creating your own message tokens

 {% raw %}
-If you are developing a plugin and you would like to be able to display information in Nucleus' text, such as info files or the
-MOTD, Nucleus provides a way to do so on a per plugin basis.
+If you are developing a plugin and you would like to be able to display dynamic information in Nucleus' text, such as info files or the MOTD, Nucleus provides a way to do so on a per plugin basis.

 In order to avoid conflicts, Nucleus provides each plugin a token template based on their plugin ID, `{{pl:[pluginid]:<identifier>}}`.
 Plugins will be passed the `identifier` string of any token, which the plugin can